quantum-kite/kite/docs/documentation/calculation.md

-  :material-check-all: - Extensivelly used and checked
+  :material-check-all: - Extensively used and checked

   :material-check: - Implemented